Note: Please ensure you're using CP version 126.96.36.199 or higher for these instructions

 Other distances will be available later this year

-Also don't forget to set the amount of calibration to 100% for both speed and LA
+Also don't forget to set the amount of calibration to 100% for both speed and LA to start with

 Also don't forget to set "Extended Calibration" ON and "Factory calibration" ON